Ah, the age-old question (for men) — how much is too much?

 However, it really comes down to the person.
 If you feel like stopping masturbating will help your mental and emotional health, you should try for yourself to see if it is worth the benefits.

-Although masturbation is perfectly healthy and normal for men, there are a few things to be wary about when it comes to masturbation.
+Although masturbation is perfectly healthy and normal for men, there are a few things to be wary of when it comes to masturbation.
 Let's look at a few.

 When it comes to how often someone should masturbate, the truth is that the number varies widely between men.